 - Add the dry ingredients (flour and salt).

-- Fold in the white chocolate chips and bake!
+- Fold in the white chocolate chips and bake for 25 – 30 minutes!

 - Once the dry ingredients have been added, be sure not to overmix the batter.
-Overmixing can give your brownies a lighter, more cake-like texture.
+Overmixing can give your red velvet brownies a lighter, more cake-like texture.

 - As it is easy to overmeasure flour when using cups, we recommend measuring your flour with a kitchen scale for best results.
 If using cups, make sure to use the spoon and level method.
 Lightly spoon flour into the measuring cup until full and then use the back of a knife to gently scrape off any excess.

-The bright red color and chocolatey flavor with a hint of tanginess (from apple cider vinegar) is what gives these brownies a red velvet makeover.
+The beautiful red color and chocolatey flavor with a hint of tanginess (from apple cider vinegar) is what gives these brownies a red velvet makeover.